IFRCGo/ecv-toolkit/app/_disease/disease-17_en.md

 ### Community-based assessment - questions

 Make a map of the community and mark the information you gather on the map.
 Record other details.
 - When did people start to fall sick with Ebola?
 - How many people have fallen sick with Ebola?
 Where?
 - How many have died?
 Where?
 - Who and where are the vulnerable people?
 - How many people live in the affected community or area?
-How many children under 5 years of age live in the area?
+How many children under five years of age live in the area?
 - How many pregnant women live in the affected communities?
 - Where are the local health facilities and services?
 (Include traditional and community carers.)
 - What are the community’s habits, practices and beliefs about caring for and feeding sick people?
 - What are the community’s burial traditions, funeral procedures and practices?
 - Is a social mobilization or health promotion programme in place?
 - Which sources of information do people use most?
 - Are rumours or is misinformation about Ebola spreading in the community?
 - Are health workers, volunteers or people who have survived Ebola stigmatized, left out, threatened or harassed?
 What are the main effects on them and their lives?
 - Do people in the community know about Ebola?
 - Do people in the community know the main signs of Ebola and what to do if someone becomes sick (phone number to call, actions to take)?
 - Do people in the community know how to protect themselves from Ebola?
 - Are people in the community taking social distancing seriously?
 Why?
 Why not?